jonetiz/ETB-Autosplitter/README.md

 # ETB-Autosplitter
-Game Version 3 now supported, functionality by Permamiss & HeXaGoN
+Game Version 3 now supported, functionality by Permamiss, HeXaGoN, & frameburglar

 ## Description
 This is a [LiveSplit](https://livesplit.org/) autosplitter made for *Escape the Backrooms*.The auto splitter also includes a load remover.
-Working for version 3.0 with variable functionality on 2.3 and 2.9.
+Working for version 3.0+ with variable functionality on 2.3 and 2.9.

 ## Known Issues (2.3/2.9 ONLY)
 - Level 94 Town -> Level 94 Clown does not split in load screen for some reason in singleplayer 2.9